Skip to content

 Regardless of what water you use, clean the reservoir and tank weekly.
 No water choice substitutes for maintenance.

 For more on hard water and how mineral content affects household appliances, the hard water contaminant guide covers TDS, hardness testing, and treatment options including water softeners and salt-free conditioners.
+If you’re specifically using distilled water for a CPAP humidifier chamber, see distilled water for CPAP humidifiers for CPAP-specific guidance.

 Frequently Asked Questions